Peacebern/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch using this command to create an empty file execute using the chmod command to grant owner execution rights to file hello execution rights both owner and group but only read to users
+touch using this command to create an empty file execute using the chmod command to grant owner execution rights to file hello execution rights both owner and group but only read to users chmod 111 using this command to grant execution rights to everyone